Run your LN node on a Raspberry Pi

 - I assume you know how the Lightning Network (LN) works.

-Anyway, I’ve included a brief recap of the Lightning Network basics in Part 0
+Anyway, I’ve included a brief recap of the Lightning Network basics below.

 The LN is a second-layer solution built on top of Bitcoin to enable fast, cheap, and scalable transactions.